Élan School: Closure

-On March 23, 2011, Élan School announced it would be closing on April 1, 2011.
-The school's owner, Sharon Terry, blamed "declining enrollment and resulting financial difficulties," as well as negative attacks on the school via the Internet.
-In a letter to the Lewiston Sun-Journal, Terry said: "The school has been the target of harsh and false attacks spread over the Internet with the avowed purpose of forcing the school to close."
-She added that "the school has, unfortunately, been unable to survive the damage."
+On March 23, 2011, the Élan School announced it would be closing on April 1, 2011.
+The school's owner, Sharon Terry, blamed "declining enrollment and resulting financial difficulties," as well as negative attacks on the school via the internet.
+In a letter to the Lewiston Sun-Journal, Terry said: "The school has been the target of harsh and false attacks spread over Reddit and the internet with the avowed purpose of forcing the school to be closed."

+Arson attacks

+On November 17, 2024, a fire destroyed a building on the property of the former Élan School.
+In March 2025, two more fires destroyed another two buildings on the property.
+In May 2025, two 18-year-old male suspects were arrested and they were charged for the three fires at Élan and as well as two more fires in Yarmouth.
+Investigators also determined that two 17-year-olds were also involved in the fires but they have not yet been charged with the incident.

 In media

 Élan was featured in Children of Darkness, a documentary film shot in 1983 that explored the experiences of emotionally troubled youth and the various residences and institutions that housed them.

+The school was covered by The Last Podcast on the Left in a three-part special.

 A documentary chronicling the school's history and impact titled The Last Stop was released in 2017.
-The film was directed by an Élan graduate and included interviews from various residents and professionals including Maia Szalavitz.
+The film was directed by an Élan graduate and included interviews from various residents, graduates, and professionals including Maia Szalavitz.

 Élan is the main location for the events in Joe versus Elan School, a web-based graphic novel.